-Since Sarcocystis is strictly heteroxenous, infection can be avoided by feeding meat that has been either previously frozen (-20°C for at least 4 days) or cooked.
-To interrupt transmission, dogs and if possible also cats should not be allowed to defaecate on animal feed or pastures.
+Since Sarcocystis is strictly heteroxenous, the infection can be avoided by feeding meat that has been either previously frozen (-20°C for at least 4 days) or cooked.
+Appropriate disposal of faeces from cats and dogs reduces the likelihood of propagation of this lifecycle (see Chapter 3).